-This museum is more like an art gallery and is more on the expensive side.
+This is one of the well-known museums in Siem Reap, Cambodia which is more like an art gallery and is more on the expensive side.
 You get to see the Khmers culture and life depicted in 3D drawings.
 You can also view the miniature temples in Angkor and you even get to watch a historical movie that gives you an idea about the life of the Khmers.
 There are also a lot of Chinese paintings and artwork.
 But what is inside this museum is a massive 3D painting that has such great detail work done and portrays the life of Buddhist monks and many other figures.
 You can visit the temples nearby after you’re done visiting here.

 Location: No 60M Phum Slor Kram, Siem Reap 17259